japila-books/spark-sql-internals/docs/physical-operators/Distribution.md

 requiredNumPartitions: Option[Int]
 ```

-Required number of partitions of the distribution
+Required number of partitions for this data distribution

+Used when:

-Used when [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed
+* [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed

 ## Implementations

+??? note "sealed abstract class"
+    `Distribution` is a Scala **sealed abstract class** which means that all possible implementations (`Distribution`s) are all in the same compilation unit (file).

 * [AllTuples](AllTuples.md)
 * [BroadcastDistribution](BroadcastDistribution.md)